 What We Evaluated

-- Financial strength (5%): Low premiums mean nothing if the insurer cannot pay claims.
-We checked AM Best ratings and financial reports to confirm each company maintains adequate reserves.
+- Financial strength (5%): Low premiums only matter if the insurer can pay claims.
+We checked AM Best ratings and financial reports to confirm each company’s stability and ability to meet its obligations.

 About Mark Fitzpatrick